asmarking/Software-Tools-Tutorials/lab-report-1-week-2.md

 ![Image](sshkeygen.jpg)
 * then I entered the location to save the ssh key, "C:\Users\Austin/.ssh/id_rsa"
 * next I used the following command
-`scp C:\Users\Austin/.ssh/id_rsa.pub cs15lwi22avq@ieng6.ucsd.edu:~/.ssh/authorized_keys` to save the public ssh key file I generated into my remote account on ieng6 in the '~/.ssh/authorized_keys' directory
+`scp C:\Users\Austin/.ssh/id_rsa.pub cs15lwi22avq@ieng6.ucsd.edu:~/.ssh/authorized_keys` to copy the public ssh key file I generated into my remote account on ieng6 in the '~/.ssh/authorized_keys' directory
 * Now I can login just using ssh xD

 <font size="3">***Optimizing Remote Access***</font>

 * You can log in to a remote server and perform commands all in one line!
-* To locally run the file "DesignRecipeExamples.java" whose location is the home directory of my cs15l remote account, I wrote the following command: `ssh cs15lwi22avq@ieng6.ucsd.edu "javac DesignRecipeExamples.java ; java DesignRecipeExamples"`
+* For example, To locally run the file "DesignRecipeExamples.java" whose location is the home directory of my cs15l remote account, I wrote the following command: `ssh cs15lwi22avq@ieng6.ucsd.edu "javac DesignRecipeExamples.java ; java DesignRecipeExamples"`
 ![Image](OptimizingSSH.jpg)
 * The quotes are used after an 'ssh' to write additional commands and ';' is used to seperate commands.
 * Another example - `ssh cs15lwi22avq@ieng6.ucsd.edu "ls"`